‘If you really knew me, would you still love me?’ A grounded reality of knowing God speaks, ‘You are loved no matter what.’

 Then slowly and carefully remove the facade and experience love.

 Most of us try to make life work by living in denial.
 We don’t want to explore what’s happening in the soul.
-We don’t want to feel all the pain that we’re feeling so we anesthetize ourselves in various
+We don’t want to feel all the pain we feel, so we anesthetize ourselves in various self-reliant ways.

 God meets us where we are.
 God doesn’t meet us where we pretend to be or where we wish we were.
 To be grounded in God’s reality requires a firm commitment to side with the truth.

 - The worst lies are the lies we tell ourselves.
 We live in denial of what we do, even what we think.
 We do this because we’re afraid.
 We fear we will not find love, and when we find it we fear we’ll lose it.
 We fear that if we don’t have love we will be unhappy. ― Richard Bach

 - Reality is often not what we perceive, especially when we have been hurt and betrayed in our formative years.
 How damaged is your perception?
 David Riddell

 - The journey into total mental health begins with a commitment to come out of delusion into reality, no matter what the cost.
 David Riddell